gitpod-io/template-custom-org-repo/README.md

 # Use custom organization repository without installing Gitpod app

-What if you want to use Gitpod but your ORG won't install the Gitpod app for you, this can help you in that.
+What if you want to use Gitpod but your private Github ORG won't install the Gitpod app for you, this can help you in that.

 - Create a new token from [here](https://github.com/settings/tokens/new) with scopes of `{repo, admin:org}`
 - Copy the token, go to https://gitpod.io/variables